shekhargulati/java8-the-missing-tutorial/04-collectors.md

 Collectors
 ------

-On [day 2](http://shekhargulati.com/2015/07/26/day-2-lets-learn-about-streams/), you learned that Stream API can help you work with collections in a declarative manner.
-We looked at the `collect`, which is a terminal operation that collects the result set of a stream pipeline in a `List`. `collect` is a reduction operation that reduces a stream to a value.
+On [day 2](http://shekhargulati.com/2015/07/26/day-2-lets-learn-about-streams/), you learned that the Stream API can help you work with collections in a declarative manner.
+We looked at `collect`, which is a terminal operation that collects the result set of a stream pipeline in a `List`. `collect` is a reduction operation that reduces a stream to a value.
 The value could be a Collection, Map, or a value object.
 You can use `collect` to achieve following:

 1. **Reducing stream to a single value:** Result of the stream execution can be reduced to a single value.
 Single value could be a `Collection` or numeric value like int, double, etc or a custom value object.

 2. **Group elements in a stream:** Group all the tasks in a stream by TaskType.
 This will result in a `Map<TaskType, List<Task>>` with each entry containing a TaskType and its associated Tasks.
 You can use any other Collection instead of a List as well.
-If you don't need all the tasks associated with a TaskType you can also produce `Map<TaskType, Task>` as well.
+If you don't need all the tasks associated with a TaskType, you can alternatively produce a `Map<TaskType, Task>`.
 One example could be grouping tasks by type and obtaining the first created task.

-3. **Partition elements in a stream:** You can partition a stream into two groups -- due and completed tasks.
+3. **Partition elements in a stream:** You can partition a stream into two groups -- e.g. due and completed tasks.

 ## Collector in Action